1990 Holiday Bowl: Game summary

 Texas A&M dominated the Cougars, rushing for 356 yards (while BYU had -12), passing for 324 (while BYU had 197), and forcing four turnovers (with the Aggies only having one), while only punting once and having the ball 38:28 of the game, with 72 return yards.
-BYU had 207 return yards (in part due to having 10 kickoffs and one punt to return), but they also had 10 penalties for 204 yards (while A&M had just 3 for 59 yards), with a paltry 21:31 possession time.
+BYU had 207 return yards (in part due to having 10 kickoffs and one punt to return), with a paltry 21:31 possession time.
 Ty Detemer went 11-of-23 for 120 yards and one touchdown and interception while being sacked twice.
 He was later replaced by Joe Evans, who went 4-of-9 for 77 yards with one touchdown, while being sacked thrice.
 Bucky Richardson threw 9-of-11 for 203 yards with one touchdown, while also rushing for 129 yards on 12 carries and 2 touchdowns, along a catch for 22 yards that also was for a touchdown.
 His four touchdown performance gained him MVP honors.
 William Thomas had 6 tackles, 2 of them going for sacks while being named defensive MVP.